mprahl/ansible-role-lets-encrypt-route-53/README.md

 This is an Ansible role that automates the generation of Let's Encrypt signed certificates with DNS challenges on Amazon's Route 53 (AWS).
 Please note that as part of this role, `openssl` will be installed as well as [python-boto](https://github.com/boto/boto), which is a Python module that is used to interact with AWS.
-If you are not using this role on Debian/Ubuntu or CentOS/Red Hat (requires EPEL installed), `boto` must be installed manually before using this role.
+If you are not using this role on Debian/Ubuntu, CentOS/Red Hat (requires EPEL installed), or FreeBSD, `openssl` and `boto` must be installed manually before using this role.

 ## Requirements